Cambobug/Linked-List-Library/README.md

 TO-DO

-    1. Search web for more useful linked list ideas
+    1. Search for more useful linked list ideas
         a.
 Sort the list via a function pointer that returns what to sort by from .data

     2. Write tests for each function (empty lists, null lists, populated lists, NULL data)